Eclipse Across America

 Watch the eclipse with NASA!

-If you’re outside the path of totality (or even if you aren’t), you can join in the excitement with multiple live broadcasts & resources from NASA!
+Watch the replays to join in the excitement with multiple live broadcasts & resources from NASA!

 NASA TV – Eclipse Across America

-C. Alex Young will be live from Charleston, SC!
+C. Alex Young was live from Charleston, SC!

 Get ready to shout at your screen: “Hey, I know that guy!”
-The Sun Today’s Alex is getting ready for the main NASA broadcast to bring the experience & more science to you.
+The Sun Today’s Alex was on the main NASA broadcast to bring the experience & more science to you.
 Many subject matter experts & live feeds from across the path of totality will be part of the show.
-Stay tuned for details!
+It was a 4-hour production that showed local events across the country and from the International Space Station.
+Millions of people saw the eclipse live or tuned in.
+Sadly, it was CLOUDY in this location, so finger crossed, Alex will see the 2019 Total Solar Eclipse from Argentina!

 For four hours surrounding the eclipse, NASA will host an Eclipse Webcast – Live From Carbondale, IL providing unique broadcast coverage across multiple phenomenon programming, and allow NASA to interact with the scientists and member of the public across the country as they watch and study the eclipse.